Tufin/oasdiff/README.md

 ```
 Usage of oasdiff:
   -base string
-    	path of original OpenAPI spec in YAML or JSON format
+    	path or URL of original OpenAPI spec in YAML or JSON format
   -breaking-only
-    	display breaking changes only
+    	display breaking changes only (old method)
   -check-breaking
-    	check diff for breaking changes with breaking changes checks
+    	check for breaking changes (new method)
   -composed
     	work in 'composed' mode, compare paths in all specs in the base and revision directories.
-In such mode the base and the revision parameters could be Globs instead of files.
-Allows reading specs only from files, not from remote URLs
+In this mode the base and the revision parameters can be Globs instead of files, but not URLs
   -deprecation-days int
     	minimal number of days required between deprecating a resource and removing it without being considered 'breaking'
   -err-ignore string
-    	the filename for check breaking ignore file for warnings
+    	the configuration file for ignoring errors with -check-breaking
   -exclude-description
     	ignore changes to descriptions
   -exclude-examples